 Nels has been an advisor at the Sundance Labs and has shared his experience on panels at Tribeca, Sundance, IDFA, Full Frame, and True/False Film Festivals.
-He has mentored projects for True/False/Catapult Film Fund, Film Independent, and S.F.
+He has mentored projects for True/False/Catapult Film Fund, Tribeca Film Institute, Film Independent, and S.F.
 Rough Cuts, and has given presentations for the Karen Schmeer Film Editing Fellowship/Sundance D.F.P., IDA's Getting Real Conference, BAVC, and D.C.'s Docs In Progress.
 Nels was also the editor of the fictional short film BUZKASHI BOYS, which was produced and edited in Kabul, Afghanistan and nominated for an Academy Award.

 Based in Oakland, California, Nels holds an MFA in film production from USC.
 Before becoming an editor, he worked in a gold mine, lived in a redwood tree, and earned degrees in English and electrical engineering from Rice University.
 He has two terrific kids, ages zero and four.